brave/qa-resources/wikitemplate-ios.md

 - [ ] Test that the previous version's cookies are preserved in the next version
 - [ ] Test that saved passwords are retained upon upgrade
 - [ ] Ensure stats are retained when upgrading from previous version
-- [ ] Ensure per site settings are retained when upgrading from preivous version
+- [ ] Ensure per site settings are retained when upgrading from previous version

 ## Bookmarks